Categories

 About the author

-James Cherti is an Infrastructure as Code and Software Development Specialist with extensive experience and expertise in software development, Linux system administration, and computer networking.
+James Cherti is a Sr. Infrastructure as Code and Software Development Specialist with extensive experience and expertise in software development, Linux system administration, and computer networking.
 His robust background in the design, implementation, and management of reliable and efficient infrastructure and software highlights his profound skills and knowledge in these areas… (Read more about James Cherti)

 Subscribe to the RSS feeds